-When it comes to choosing a hairstyle for your wedding day, it is important to select one that works with your dress and not against it.
-Key aspects of your gowns design, such as the neckline and whether you chose to have sleeves, will need to be considered as well as the general style of the dress.
-For example, a hairstyle that works with a sleeveless ball gown might not complement a sleek sheath.
+When it comes to choosing a hairstyle for your wedding day, it’s important to select one that works well with your dress and not against it.
+When deciding on your hairdo, keep in mind key aspects of the design of your gown including the neckline, sleeves, and the general style of the dress.
+For example, a hairstyle that works with a sleeveless ball gown might not complement a sleek sheath gown quite as much.

-So, before you choose a hairstyle, here are some tips to ensure that your carefully coifed tresses will work in harmony with the neckline of your wedding dress and match the overall style of the gown.
+We put together tips to consider to ensure that your carefully coiffed tresses will work in harmony with the neckline of your wedding dress and match the overall style of the gown.

 V-Necks and Deep Sweethearts with Straps

-V-necks and deep sweethearts neckline with embellished straps provide versatility in regards to hairstyle choice, allowing you to focus the decision on the overall style of the dress.
-For example, a V-neck with classic lace details will look just as stunning with cascading curls set in a romantic updo as it allows the accents to shine.
+V-necks and deep sweetheart necklines provide versatility in regards to hairstyle choice, allowing you to focus the decision on the overall style of the dress.
+For example, a V-neck with classic lace details will look stunning with cascading curls set in a romantic updo as it allows the accents to shine.

 In comparison, a more modern or sleek mermaid gown with a deep sweetheart neckline will be flattered by a classic chignon, a high ponytail, or even a short, textured bob.
-Additionally, if there aren’t many embellishments, leaving hair down or in a half-updo can also work beautifully.
+If there aren’t many embellishments, leaving hair down or half-updo can also work beautifully.

-If your dress features a more boho vibe, then consider a fun braid crown or loose, natural waves depending on whether the material is unembellished on the bodice.
+If your dress features a more boho vibe, then consider a fun braid crown, flower crown, or loose, natural waves depending on whether the material is unembellished on the bodice.

 An open off the shoulder gown inspires a sense of vintage romance with a hint of innocence.
 The design also draws attention to the collarbone and soft shoulders.
-When selecting a hairstyle, it is best to choose an option that will accomplish similar goals.
-For example, any hairstyle that falls right above the shoulders, such as a bob (or faux bob) will also highlight delicate collarbones.
-If the overall style of the gown leans towards the traditional or romantic side, then choose a hairdo that features curls or waves to continue the classically feminine look.
+When selecting a hairstyle, it’s best to choose an option that will accomplish similar goals.
+For example, any short hair style that falls right above the shoulders, such as a bob (or faux bob) will also highlight delicate collarbones.
+If the overall style of the gown leans towards the traditional or romantic side, then choose a hairdo that features curls or loose waves to continue the classically feminine look.

 For those who prefer the control offered by an updo, consider a low, loose bun.
-That way you can maintain some volume in your hairstyle while still achieving a polished appearance.
-If you dream of having your hair down, consider a deep off-center part or a half-updo to achieve the best of both worlds.
+That way you can maintain some volume in your hair while still achieving a polished appearance.
+If you dream of wearing it down, consider a deep off-center part or a half-up style to achieve the best of both worlds.

 Necklines that sit above the collarbone, such as a bateau neckline, lend themselves well to a sophisticated updo.
-Traditional French twists and chignons are an ideal choice as they expose the nape of the neck.
+Traditional French twists and chignons are a great choice as they expose the nape of the neck.
 Additionally, the hairstyles aren’t overly modern or intentionally disheveled, continuing the refined look associated with the higher neckline.

 If you would rather leave your hair down, consider a deeper side part to help bring balance to the neckline.
-Then, you can either choose curls or waves for a more romantic look or something sleeker, such as a blowout, for a more polished aesthetic.
+Then, consider either loose curls or waves for a more romantic look or something sleeker, such as a blowout, for a more polished aesthetic.

 An illusion neckline combines subtle embellishments with a romantic feel, making a half-updo an excellent choice to highlight the look and feel of the gown.
 The hairstyle can both draw attention to the neck while also maintaining a sense of gentleness.

-However, if the illusion neck features only a simple mesh, feel free to select a hairstyle that works with the dress alone, as there is almost no “wrong” choice.
+However, if the illusion neck features only a simple mesh, select a hairstyle that works with the dress alone, as there is almost no “wrong” choice.
 Essentially, you get the freedom of a strapless gown when it comes to your hair even though the neckline is actually higher.

-Regardless of your chosen dress or hairstyle, there are certain tips that apply in all situations.
-First, avoid dramatic changes to your hair, such as a new color or cut, right before your wedding.
-If it doesn’t come out how you imagined you might find yourself challenged to find a style you like once the change has been made.
-However, it is important to have your hair trimmed about two weeks before your wedding to make sure it is as healthy as possible, and get the color touched up then as well.
+Regardless of your chosen wedding dress or hairstyle, there are certain tips that apply in all situations.
+First, consider avoiding dramatic changes to your hair, such as a new color or cut, right before your special day.
+If it doesn’t come out how you imagined, you might find yourself challenged to find a style you like once the change has been made.
+However, it’s important to have it trimmed about two weeks before your wedding to make sure it is as healthy as possible, and get the color touched up then as well.

 Additionally, consider deep conditioning a few weeks prior to the event to help revive dull hair and get it ready for any close-ups.
 You can also get a salon gloss done the week prior to the event, as long as you have had one before (so you know you aren’t allergic to the process), to help it truly shine.

-In some cases, you may want to schedule a hair styling trial to make sure the look is truly what you want or if you need to explore other options.
+In some cases, you may want to schedule a trial with your hairstylist to make sure the look is truly what you want or if you need to explore other options.
 You’ll also want to have any hair accessories selected before the trial, so you can see how they will be incorporated or if you may need to seek out other options.
-Be sure you feel comfortable with the

-If you have found your dress and looking for more wedding hair inspiration follow us on Pinterest.
-We have all the wedding day inspiration you need for your big day!
+If you’re still looking for the perfect dress, think about any hairstyles you prefer and this could help choose the style of dress you want as well!
+If you have found your dress and are looking for more wedding hair inspiration, follow us on Pinterest.
+We have all the wedding inspiration you need for your big day!